thegrumpys/odop/docs/Help/gettingStartedSpring.md

 A user account with associated username and password is required to access the ODOP:Spring software.
-See: [User Accounts](../About/userAccounts) for details on how to obtain an account.
+See: [User Accounts](../About/userAccounts) for details on how to obtain a free account.

 A list of various on-line Help pages providing introductory information is available at [Intro Pages Overview](../About/introPagesOverview).
 In particular, see [Launching the Program](launchODOP) for more detailed instructions on how to get the program up and running.

-The ODOP software expects to start from an existing design.
+The ODOP software expects to start from an [existing design](./defaultDesigns).
-More information on this point is available at [Default Designs](./defaultDesigns).
+While they contain pre-established constraints that serve to guide the solution to reasonable and expected results, the provided Startup designs are [under specified](./designSituations).
+You should provide additional constraints and Fixes specific to your spring application.

 If you haven't seen it already, the
 [ODOP Design Process Flow Diagram](../About/png/DesignProcessFlowDiagram.png) provides an important conceptual introduction to the overall design process within ODOP.

-Before continuing with the material below, please confirm that the ODOP program is running in a browser window (or tab) and that the Compression Spring design type is loaded.
+Before continuing with the material below, it would be helpful to have the ODOP program is running in a browser window (or tab) and that the Compression Spring design type is loaded.
 You should see Independent Variables like OD\_Free, Wire\_Dia and L\_Free.
-If you see the Independent Variables of the Rectangular Solid design type (Length, Width and Height), simply click the refresh button of the window containing the ODOP program and then click the **Open** button to switch to the default design type (Spring/Compression) with the default design (Startup).
+If you see the Independent Variables of the Rectangular Solid design type (Length, Width and Height), simply click the browser Reload (Refresh) button of the window or tab containing the ODOP program and then click the **Open** button to switch to the default design type (Spring/Compression) with the default design (Startup).